project-chip/zap/docs/api.md

 ### Loader API: Loader APIs~parseConformanceFromXML(operand) ⇒
 Parses conformance from XML data.
-The conformance could come from features, attributes, or commands.
+The conformance could come from features, attributes, commands, or events

 Call recursive helper function to parse conformance only if the conformance exists.
 Otherwise, return empty string directly